gorgojo32/Masiva_Deno/README.md

 ## Testing with REST Client

-If you have the REST Client extension installed in VS Code, you can test the .restarchive file with the following requests:
+If you have the REST Client extension installed in VS Code, you can test the .rest archive file with the following requests:

 ```http
 ### List all students